 SCIENTIFIC REVOLUTION

-In his 1962 book, The Structure of Scientific Revolutions i Thomas Kuhn used the term “paradigm” to describe the set of preconceptions that is assumed to represent the objective reality of a particular field of science at any given time.
+In his 1962 book, The Structure of Scientific Revolutions, Thomas Kuhn used the term “paradigm” to describe the set of preconceptions that is assumed to represent the objective reality of a particular field of science at any given time.
 Most of the work of scientists is “normal science.”
 The then-current paradigm provides the conceptual framework for analyzing observations and conducting experiments.
 Since the type of solution that must be found is well defined and the paradigm sets rigid parameters for the types of experiments to be conducted, Kuhn characterizes scientific research during periods of normal science as “puzzle-solving.”

 In most fields of science, much of the “puzzle-solving” involves developing scientific theories.
 A theory is a set of statements or principles devised to explain a group of facts or phenomena.
-A good theory creates a conceptual framework that explain why the phenomena occur.
+A good theory creates a conceptual framework that explains why the phenomena occur.
 Stephen Hawking once stated that a theory is a good theory if it “satisfies two requirements: it must accurately describe a large class of observations on the basis of a model that contains only a few arbitrary elements, and it must make definite predictions about the results of future observations.”

 The Maintenance System and Evolution